 Exhibit Number Description 1.1 Bylaws of Embraer dated September 1, 2021 (English translation).
 2.1 Form of Third Amended and Restated Deposit Agreement, among Embraer S.A., JP Morgan Chase Bank, N.A., as depositary, and the Holders from time to time of American Depositary Receipts issued thereunder, including the Form of American Depositary Receipt, dated as of 2019, incorporated herein by reference from Exhibit (a) from Embraer's Form F-6 Registration Statement under the Securities Act of 1933 filed with the Securities and Exchange Commission (SEC File No. 333-133162) on November 18, 2019.
 2.2 The registrant hereby agrees to furnish to the SEC, upon request, copies of instruments defining the rights of holders of long-term debt of the registrant and its consolidated subsidiaries and for any of its unconsolidated subsidiaries for which financial statements are required to be filed.
 2.3 Description of the registrant's securities registered under Section 12 of the Exchange Act.
-4.1 Business Combination Agreement, dated as of December 21, 2021, by and among Zanite Acquisition Corp., Embraer S.A., EVE UAM, LLC and Embraer Aircraft Holding, Inc. 8.1 List of Embraer's subsidiaries.
+8.1 List of Embraer's subsidiaries.
 11.1 Code of Ethics and Conduct, dated November 7, 2019.
 12.1 Rule 13a-14(a)/15d-14(a) Certification of Chief Executive Officer.
 12.2 Rule 13a-14(a)/15d-14(a) Certification of Chief Financial Officer.
 13.1 Section 1350 Certification of Chief Executive Officer.
 13.2 Section 1350 Certification of Chief Financial Officer.
-16.1 Letter from PricewaterhouseCoopers Auditores Independentes Ltda. regarding change in certified accountant 101.INS XBRL Instance Document.
+101.INS XBRL Instance Document.
 101.SCH XBRL Taxonomy Extension Schema.

-101.CAL XBRL Taxonomy Extension Scheme Calculation Linkbase.
+Exhibit Number Description 101.CAL XBRL Taxonomy Extension Scheme Calculation Linkbase.
 101.DEF XBRL Taxonomy Extension Scheme Definition Linkbase.
 101.LAB XBRL Taxonomy Extension Scheme Label Linkbase.
-101 PRF XBRI Taxonomy Extension Scheme Presentation Linkhase
+101.PRE XBRL Taxonomy Extension Scheme Presentation Linkbase.